reachadi99-pixel/Capstone-Project/README.md

 ### Changing the AI Model

 1. Open `config.ts`
-2. Modify the `MODEL` export (line 4)
+2. Modify the `MODEL` export
-3. Available models depend on your AI SDK provider
+3. Available models depend on your AI SDK provider (OpenAI)
-4. Update API keys in `.env.local` if switching providers
+4. Update API keys in Vercel environment variables if switching providers

 ### Adding or Removing Tools